-- The debt is genuinely disputed on substantial
+The debt is genuinely disputed on substantial

 set-off against the creditor that exceeds the amount claimed in the demand.

 4. Commercial Rent Arrears Recovery (CRAR) – this is a method of enforcement that was introduced in 2014 as an alternative to the common law right for distress.
 It enables landlords of commercial premises to take control of and sell tenant’s assets on the premises.
 This is therefore an option for a landlord but if it pursues the sale of all a tenant’s assets then this could severely impact their ability to continue their business and a such increases the likelihood of insolvency and the ending (disclaimer) of the lease as a result.
 Therefore, before implementing this course of action, it would be worth a landlord considering whether seizure might have a longer-term impact upon the continued viability of the tenant’s operation from the premises and also whether the tenant has sufficiently valuable assets to cover its debt.
 If the answer to the latter question is no, then this may not be the best course of action.